 Timebound - when does the objective need to be completed?

-An online resource is also available from the SDDU website to assist you in writing appropriate objectives:
+An online resource is also available from the OD&PL website to assist you in writing appropriate objectives:

 Personal Development Plans (PDPs) provide an ideal way of recording agreed areas to develop and actions to support this development.
 They can also be used to monitor progress and to discuss whether the development has achieved what it was planned to achieve.
 It is important to be clear who will be responsible for ensuring that agreed actions are put into practice in line with agreed timescales.

-Both you and the reviewee may find it useful to read the Guide to Continuing Professional Development to assist with identifying development needs.
+Both you and the reviewee may find it useful to read the Writing Objectives for Staff Review and Development Guide to assist with identifying development needs.

 Completing the review